Abilify Litigation Guide

-Patients who took the antipsychotic drug Abilify are filing lawsuits after suffering psychological impulses that caused compulsive behaviors such as gambling and Sex.
-According to the victims’ attorneys, the drug manufacturers’ Bristol-Myers Squibb and Otsuka Pharmaceutical purposely downplayed its risks by hiding critical evidence from the public about a danger of developing addictive behaviors.
+If you unexpectedly developed compulsive behaviors such as shopping, gambling and sexual addiction, the antipsychotic medication Abilify can be the reason.
+According to many plaintiffs who filed a lawsuit against Abilify manufacturers’ Bristol-Myers Squibb and Otsuka Pharmaceutical purposely downplayed its risks by hiding critical evidence from the public about a danger of developing addictive behaviors.
 The pharmaceutical companies also allegedly failed to warn patients and doctors about a long-term risk of type-2 diabetes in children prescribed with this medication.

 What Is Abilify?

 Abilify (aripiprazole) is a medication used to treat schizophrenia by helping with the management of its symptoms such as hallucinations, self-harm, disorganized thinking and delusions.
 It is also effective to reduce mood swings and tics, and it’s thus indicated as adjunctive therapy in patients affected by depression, autistic disorder and Tourette’s Syndrome.

 Aripiprazole is an atypical antipsychotic drug that acts by modulating the production of dopamine and serotonin in the central nervous system (CNS).
 Differently to what happens with other similar drugs of the same class such as clozapine and risperidone (Risperdal) that simply block the action of these neurotransmitters, Abilify actually stabilizes their levels to maintain an optimal balance inside the brain.
 Many of the conditions treated by this drug are, in fact, caused by either over- or under-stimulation of certain CNS areas such as the mesolimbic or mesocortical pathways.